merovex-press/stranded-series/research/season-episode.md

 # Writing Seasons

+**Summary.** Expect a maximum of 3 seasons with 12-episodes per season to be peak value.
+At ~30Kwords per novella

 ## Season Length

 * [TV Trope: 12-Episode Anime](https://tvtropes.org/pmwiki/pmwiki.php/Main/TwelveEpisodeAnime) 12-14 episode seasons, typically 13 long with 12 shown during the season and the last as a bonus (a.k.a.
 OAV).